scottyschup/ruby-curriculum/bonus/modules.md

 ## Namespaces

-Modules have a second purpose: as **namespaces**.
+Modules have a second, unrelated purpose: as **namespaces**.
 Namespaces prevent name collisions.
 Say you have a method `make_bacon` in file 'A.rb'.
 Later, you decide to define a method `make_bacon` in file 'B.rb'.
-If you're writing a program that `requires` both files, one is going to overwrite the other and you'll be in trouble.
+If you're writing a program that `requires` both files, one `make_bacon` definition is going to overwrite the other and you'll be in trouble.

 This is where modules come in; if you wrap the code in 'A.rb' and 'B.rb' in modules, you won't have any difficulty.
 This is how 'A.rb'